viseshrp/nest_reset/README.rst

 ==========

-Simple CLI tool to listen for changes in NEST thermostat and reset the temperature back Works only if you have one thermostat
+Simple CLI tool to listen for changes in NEST thermostat and reset the temperature back.

+Works only for one thermostat.

 * GitHub: https://github.com/viseshrp/nest_reset
 * Free software: MIT license